Born in Rome (Italy) in 1966, he is a member of the Italian Order of professional journalists since 1994.

 In 1994 he attended the EICOS project (European Initiative for Communicators of Science) held at the Max Planck Institute in Martinsried, Germany.

-In 1997 he attended a course for journalists on the evaluation of the medical litterature organized by the Norwegian Cochrane Network and the Norwegian National Institute of Health Folkehelsa, in Oslo, Norway.
+In 1997 he attended a workshop on the evaluation of the medical litterature organized by the Norwegian Cochrane Network and the Norwegian National Institute of Health Folkehelsa, in Oslo, Norway.

 In 1999 he held a speech about «Medicine in Internet, between timeliness and caution» at the national conference of the Italian Librarians’ Association, and coordinated the session of the World Conference of the Cochrane Network entitled «Can scientific journalism be more evidence-based?
 An international perspective» at the Higher Institute of Health in Rome.